lead generation

 to define your Ideal Customer Profile (ICP).

-the type of customer who is most likely to benefit from your product or service.
+the customer who will most likely benefit from your product or service.

 This profile includes demographic information,